Tutorial 5: Simple Policies

 - Supply chain realism: R-600a displacement works across both domestic and import channels

-- Climate benefits: Emissions reduction through GWP-focused targeting (1,430 to 3 tCO2e/kg)
+- Climate benefits: Emissions reduction through GWP-focused targeting (1,430 to 3 kgCO2e/kg)

 The permitting system shows how a relatively simple policy can achieve significant impacts.
 This is also a very simple model but we are already incorporating socioeconomic projections and substance interactions.

-Download the completed tutorial: tutorial_05.qta - this contains the complete model with sales permitting policies and displacement effects
+Download the completed tutorial result at tutorial_05.qta which contains the complete model with sales permitting policies and displacement effects.
+It differs from the prior tutorial result in that it adds a policy intervention.

 Next Steps